Flood Advisory in Effect for Big Island

 ›×

-A flood advisory is in effect for much of the Big Island Tuesday afternoon.
+The National Weather Service has issued a flood advisory for Hāmākua, Hilo and Puna Saturday night.

-The National Weather Service has issued a flood advisory for North and South Kohala, Hāmākua, Hilo and Puna through the afternoon.
-The heaviest rainfall is affecting the upslope areas of the Kohala district between Kamuela and Pōhakuloa.
+A flood advisory means that conditions are favorable for flash flooding and can be life-threatening.

 SPONSORED VIDEO

-- Do not attempt to cross flowing water; turn around don’t drown.
+- Minor flooding of low lying and poor drainage areas can be expected.

-- Be on the alert for malfunctioning traffic signals.
-Please treat flashing traffic lights as a four-way stop.
+- Do not cross fast flowing water in your vehicle or on foot.